 The popularity of 4D printing is expected to grow on account of its ability to improve the overall speed of the manufacturing cycle.
-The technology will allow companies to print commodities that can reshape, self-assemble, and react to the changing condition.
+The technology will allow companies to print commodities that can reshape, self-assemble, and react to changing conditions.
 Its primary property that is mainly expected to benefit the manufacturing industries is its self-assembling ability.
 For instance, a commodity that is considered too big to be printed through the 3D printing technique can now be done through the 4D printing technology.

 Initial Challenge: High Cost

-The interest in 4D printing technology in the healthcare sector is growing rapidly
+4D printing technology in the healthcare sector is growing rapidly

 The ability to program material as desired is expected to create an exhaustive list of applications.
-The healthcare sector, in particular, has been playing great attention to the development of 4D printing technology.
-4D printing technique can enable the development of intelligent devices and implants.
+The healthcare sector, in particular, has been paying great attention to the development of 4D printing technology.
+4D printing techniques can enable the development of intelligent devices and implants.
 For instance, there is a growing requirement for the development of implants that grow as per the patient’s growth.
-The 4D printing technology can meet the demand of making such products by using intelligent materials because the implants manufactured can change their size and shape with time in response to changing body environment and significantly aid in effective patient treatment.
+4D printing technology can meet the demand of making such products by using intelligent materials because the implants manufactured can change their size and shape with time in response to changing body environments and significantly aid in effective patient treatment.
 Moreover, the growing investment in regenerative medicine is also expected to boost the growth of the 4D printing market in the healthcare industry.

 The aerospace and defense segment is expected to hold a significant market share by the end of the forecasted period.
-The benefits offered by this technology such as the ability to self-repair are leading to higher research funding in order to further explore its potential and widen its application areas.
-Moreover, the growing pressure on the aerospace industry to suppress airline cost structure and improve fuel efficiency has been assisted by the revolution embarked upon by the 3D printing technology and is expected to further continue with the commercialization of 4D printing technology.
+The benefits offered by this technology such as the ability to self-repair, are leading to higher research funding in order to further explore its potential and widen its application areas.
+Moreover, the growing pressure on the aerospace industry to suppress airline cost structure and improve fuel efficiency has been assisted by the revolution embarked upon by 3D printing technology and is expected to further continue with the commercialization of 4D printing technology.
 Moreover, with the International Air Transport Association (IATA) expecting 7.8 billion passengers to travel in 2036, the competition in the aerospace market is expected to increase.
-In fact, the backlog order has been rising steadily over the years for the major aerospace manufacturer with Airbus recently stating that the value of its backlog orders exceeds US$1 trillion.
-Moreover, the sub-components of aircraft have also increased as a result of the growing demand for air services and 4D printing technology could potentially reduce the cost associated with the spare parts by minimizing its use and services.
+In fact, the backlog of orders has been rising steadily over the years for the major aerospace manufacturer with Airbus recently stating that the value of its backlog orders exceeds US$1 trillion.
+Moreover, the sub-components of aircraft have also increased as a result of the growing demand for air services, and 4D printing technology could potentially reduce the cost associated with spare parts by minimizing their use and services.

-|Growth Rate||CAGR of 41.17% during the forecast period|
+|Growth Rate||CAGR during the forecast period|

 |Forecast Unit (Value)||USD Billion|

-|Segments covered||Material, Industry Vertical, And Geography|
+|Segments Covered||Material, Industry Vertical, And Geography|

-|Regions covered||North America, South America, Europe, Middle East and Africa, Asia Pacific|
+|Regions Covered||North America, South America, Europe, Middle East and Africa, Asia Pacific|

-|Customization scope||Free report customization with purchase|
+|Customization Scope||Free report customization with purchase|

 1.1.
 Market Overview

-1.2.
+1.3.
 Market Definition

 2. RESEARCH METHODOLOGY

 2.1.
-Research Design
+Research Data

 3. EXECUTIVE SUMMARY